CHILD CUSTODY AND VISITATION

 8. Q. IF MY SPOUSE IS GRANTED CUSTODY, WILL I GET VISITATION RIGHTS?

 A. Ordinarily the noncustodial parent is entitled to reasonable visitation rights with a minor child except in extraordinary situations, such as when the noncustodial parent has a history of abusing the child.
-Visitation can be flexible and unstructured, assuming the parties can get along and agree on the times and terms of visitation, or it can be highly structured and rigid, with certain days and times set out with great specificity.
+Visitation can be flexible and unstructured, assuming the parties can get along and agree on the times and terms of visitation, or it can be structured and specific, with certain days and times set out in detail.

-9. Q. CAN I REGISTER A COURT ORDER FROM ANOTHER STATE HERE IN NORTH CAROLINA SO THAT NORTH CAROLINA CAN TREAT IT AS ONE OF ITS OWN DECREES FOR PURPOSES OF ENFORCEMENT?
+9. Q. CAN I REGISTER A COURT ORDER FROM ANOTHER STATE HERE SO THAT NORTH CAROLINA CAN TREAT IT AS ONE OF ITS OWN DECREES FOR PURPOSES OF ENFORCEMENT?

 A. Yes.
 You may file and register the other state's decree with the Clerk of Superior Court at any county courthouse.
 You may want to register the decree in the county where you reside or in the county where the other parent lives.